mawais-afz/javascript-interview-questions/README.md

     document.dispatchEvent(event2);
     ```

-    In this example, a custom event named "myCustomEvent" is created with some optional data in the `detail` property.
-An event listener is added to listen for the custom event, and the event is dispatched to trigger the listener.

 21. **What is differance between event bubbling and event capturing?**

     | Feature             | Event Bubbling                                                   | Event Capturing                                                |